Community Based Corrections Orders in Western Australia

 Community based orders also provide an offender with the opportunity to undergo treatment or to take part in vocational, educational or personal development programs.
-They may also have to perform community service work.
+The person may also be required to perform community service work.
 Supervising the order is the responsibility of Department of Corrective Services.
-The people who manage the orders are known as community corrections officers and their job is to make sure that the offender meets all the conditions the court has imposed in the order.
+CCOs are managed by community corrections officers whose job is to make sure that the offender meets all the conditions the court has imposed in the order.
 If the order includes supervision, then the offender must also report to these officers during the period of the order.

-While the court can make an order without first getting a pre-sentence report, it is most likely that the court would want one to make sure that the order made properly reflects the needs of the offender.
-Therefore the matter may have to be adjourned for a report to be prepared.
-The length of the order is determined by the court.
-It must be set for at least 6 months and cannot be longer than 2 years.
+Prior to making a CCO, a court will usually request a pre-sentence report to make sure that the order can meet the needs of the offender.
+The matter may have to be adjourned for a period for a report to be prepared.
+The length of a CCO is determined by the court.
+It must be for at least six months and cannot be longer than two years.